 Fires, tornados, and hurricanes can cause devastating destruction – but damage can be diminished with suitable doors, saving a considerable amount of money.

 Fire rated doors must meet stringent requirements.
-When working properly, fire rated doors reduce the spread of fire and smoke, such as in this example.
+When working properly, fire rated doors reduce the spread of fire and smoke.
 In addition, a fire door, smoke door, and/or egress inspection is encouraged (in many cases – required!) on an annual basis.

 Storm doors, commonly known as tornado doors, need to follow particular specifications in construction, testing, and installation.
 To keep the building’s doors from being sucked out or blown in, the door’s hardware is also tested to hold strong during the pressure changes.